HOME Register

 Example: I bank on the Internet nowadays, it's much more convenient less secure, though.

 bond: noun.
-1. the amount of the money guaranteed to the person who lends money for financial gains.
-2. an insurance agreement promising safety from financial loss
+1. The amount of the money guaranteed to the person who lends money for financial gains.
+2. An insurance agreement promising safety from financial loss

 Example: